-About the Eleanor Roosevelt Papers Project
+The Eleanor Roosevelt Papers Project

-The project is working to publish both digital and print editions of Eleanor Roosevelt's political papers.
-The five-volume print edition makes the most important papers from ER's post-White House political life available.
-Volumes I and II, covering 1945 through 1952, are available from the University of Virginia Press.
-ERPP online editions document ER's prolific career as a journalist and public speaker.
-My Day and If You Ask Me are comprehensively reproduced here on our web site, and the ERPP is currently completing a project to publish transcripts from ER's prolific radio and television career.
+The online editions document Roosevelt's prolific career as a journalist and public speaker.
+My Day and If You Ask Me are comprehensively reproduced on our website, and the ERPP is currently completing a project to publish transcripts from her prolific radio and television career.